hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

     * Example: `i32 + f16 -> f16`
   * When one of the types is wider, the widest type will be used for the output;
     * Example: `i16 + u16 -> u16`
-  * For the purposes of type promotion, `bool` is considered a signed integral 1-bit value.
+  * For the purposes of type promotion, `bool` is considered an unsigned integral 1-bit value.

 #### Domain types